Topics Map > Services > Teaching, Learning and Classrooms > Web Conferencing

 • Meeting Password: This provides an additional layer of security, requiring your participants to have access to your meeting link as well as the numerical password.

-• Require Authentication to Join: Selecting this setting will assure that only participants who are signed into a Zoom account will be able to join your meeting.
+• Require Authentication to Join: Selecting this setting will ensure that only participants who are signed into a Zoom account will be able to join your meeting.

 • Participant Video: Turning the participant video off will ensure that participants are unable to use their camera in the connection and potentially distract other participants